 Genetic Testing Cost & Insurance Calculator

-Estimate what you may actually pay after deductible, coinsurance, copays, and annual out-of-pocket limits.
+Estimate what a BRCA test, carrier screen, or sequencing panel may cost after deductible, coinsurance, copays, and your plan's annual out-of-pocket limit.

-After that, enter your insurance coverage level, copay, annual out-of-pocket maximum, and the amount of that maximum you have already met.
-Coverage level in this calculator works like a coinsurance split after deductible.
-For example, 80% coverage means the insurer pays 80% of the remaining allowed cost and you pay 20%.
-A copay is added as a fixed amount when applicable.
-The out-of-pocket maximum acts as a cap, so if your estimated responsibility would push you past that yearly limit, the calculator reduces your estimated out-of-pocket cost to the remaining amount left under the cap.
+Next, enter your coverage percentage, any fixed copay, your annual out-of-pocket maximum, and how much of that maximum you have already used.
+Coverage works as the remaining split after deductible.
+For example, 80% coverage means the plan pays 80% of the remaining allowed cost and you pay 20%.
+The copay is added on top if your plan uses one, and the annual cap keeps the estimate from rising past the remaining amount left under the limit.

 1. Choose the genetic test type that most closely matches your situation.